dnebing/liferay-spring-jndi-lookup/README.md

 In the blog, I show how to do some thread context class loader changes in order to perform a JNDI lookup successfully as a module developer.

+This branch of the repository is for Liferay 7.3.
+It's a special branch because under 7.3, Liferay had not yet introduced the `shielded_container_lib` as an additional class loader, there was only the portal class loader to worry about.

+So the implementation here is slightly simpler, but otherwise everything here still applies...

 If you're a PortletMVC4Spring developer, though, you would probably love to use Spring's tags to handle the lookup.
 They're super easy to use, it's basically just this in your context XML
 file: